zeeshanp/Naive-Bayesian-Spam-Filter/README.md

 Naive-Bayesian-Spam-Filter
 ==========================

-Backend of a spam filter using a naive Bayesian classifier
+Backend of a spam filter using a naive Bayesian classifier:

+Will train using the UCI Spam database